Mosamorphing/WTF-React/09_Hooks/readme.md

 export default Users;
 ```

-What we did here was just stating that we get the users page, fetch some set of data from the users endpoint and then display them to the client.
-Since we used an empty dependency, this effect is only going to be seen once when the page is loaded.
-If we passed in an array of dependencies, it is going to run everytime any of the dependencies change.
-For example;
+What we did here was simply fetch data from the users' endpoint when the users' page is loaded and displaying it to the client.
+Since we used an empty dependency array, this effect will only run once when the page loads.
+If we had passed in an array of dependencies, the effect would run every time any of those dependencies change.
+For example:

 ```javascript
 function User({ id }) {